centic9/poi-benchmark/README.md

-This is a small project which executes various longer running tests using Apache POI and measures runtimes using the JMH micro-benchmarking suite.
+This is a small project which executes various longer running tests against Apache POI and measures runtimes using the JMH micro-benchmarking suite.

 Things that are executed include